-Avira applies a variety of machine learning techniques to address today’s cyber-security challenges of scale, speed, and accuracy.
-We apply an ensemble of techniques: from Deep Learning and Convolutional Neural Networks to Supervised and Unsupervised machine learning.
-These techniques (models) are applied for detection tasks including malware detection and phishing detection, depending on the needs of the customers and the capabilities of the underlying platform.
+Avira applies a variety of machine learning techniques to address today’s cybersecurity challenges of scale, speed, and accuracy.
+We apply an ensemble of techniques: from deep learning and convolutional neural networks to supervised and unsupervised machine learning.
+These techniques (models) are applied for detection tasks including the detection of malware and phishing, depending on the needs of the customers and the capabilities of the underlying platform.

 Avira looks beyond the capabilities of malware scanning engines and heuristics, towards the application of artificial intelligence to threat analysis.
 We apply it to behavioral analysis and feature extraction.
 We implement it in the cloud, on virtual machines and within the client desktop.
 It’s at the heart of our swarm intelligence network of nearly 100 million sensors.

-AI cybersecurity solutions can only be as good as the data being fed into the Machine Learning platform, and Avira’s data is vast, rich and complex, this is the fuel powering Avira’s Machine Learning engine.
-Avira maintain databases containing hundreds of millions of malicious files, continually updated with fresh intelligence to offer real-time protection.
+AI cybersecurity solutions can only be as good as the data being fed into the machine learning platform, and Avira’s data is vast, rich, and complex.
+This is the fuel powering Avira’s machine learning engine.
+Avira maintains databases containing hundreds of millions of malicious files, continually updated with fresh intelligence to offer real-time protection.

-Supervised and unsupervised machine learning techniques offer significant benefit in terms of accurate and fast classification of malware.
-They offer very low False Positive rates, and very fast retraining times but they do require a large training base, extensive data expertise, and resources.
+Supervised and unsupervised machine learning techniques offer significant benefits in terms of accurate and fast classification of malware.
+They offer very low false positive rates, and very fast retraining times but they do require a large training base, extensive data expertise, and resources.

 At the heart of Avira’s zero-day threat detection capability lies NightVisionTM, our third-generation machine learning system.
 Massively powerful and cloud based, it is capable of analyzing files in over 8,000 dimensions to deliver super-fast categorization of new threats.

 NightVisionTM uses an ensemble of machine learning techniques because we’ve got the experience and skills in-house to choose the right model for the right job.
 The result is a system that benefits from super-low false positive rates and retraining times measured in minutes.
 This means we attain award-winning levels of accuracy and our customers remain vulnerable to new malware for the shortest possible time.